vitest-dev/vitest/docs/guide/mocking.md

 ### Automocking algorithm

-If your code is importing mocked module, but there are no `__mocks__` file for this module or a `factory`, Vitest will mock the module itself by invoking it and mocking every export.
+If your code is importing mocked module, without any associated `__mocks__` file or `factory` for this module, Vitest will mock the module itself by invoking it and mocking every export.

+The following principles apply
 * All arrays will be emptied
 * All primitives and collections will stay the same
 * All objects will be deeply cloned